Salt Island, British Virgin Islands, is one of our favorite islands to explore, anchor, snorkel, sightsee, or play in the water.

 Salt was the primary source of preservation for meat and fish before refrigeration was standard; because of this, boats would anchor off the beach and row ashore and stock up on salt.

-Manhood Point on Salt Island
+Manhead Point on Salt Island

-Tell me about the Sailing Ships that visited the British Virgin Islands
+Sailing Ships that visited the British Virgin Islands

-The old sailing ships did not have heavy lead keels like we expect to find on sailboats, they would lay hundreds of ballast rocks in the lowest part of the bilge to add stability.
+The old sailing ships did not have heavy lead keels like we expect to find on sailboats; they would lay hundreds of ballast rocks in the lowest part of the bilge to add stability.

 If the vessel took on cargo, the weight of the load would offset some of the required stones.
-Because of this, if you snorkel the waters just off the jetty on Salt Island, British Virgin Islands, you will see many hundreds of round rocks that are not native to the area.
+Because of this, if you snorkel the waters off the jetty on Salt Island, British Virgin Islands, you will see hundreds of round rocks that are not native to the area.

-These are ballast stones.
-Ballast stones are one of the first items that you are looking for when trying to locate any treasure wrecks.
-As many boats sat there, the sailors would drink rum at night then toss the bottles overboard.
+As many boats sat there, the sailors would drink rum at night and then toss the bottles overboard.

 Bottles dating back to the 1600s can still be found around Salt Island.